-Worried about the ceramic tiles in the kitchen getting old – it’s time to do something about it!
+Worried about the ceramic tiles getting old in your kitchen – it’s time to do some makeover!

-However, before you decide to rip it out and replace it with a new ceramic tile (which can be an expensive proposition), you may want to consider painting it instead.
+However, before you decide to rip them out to replace them with new ones (which can be expensive), you may want to consider painting them instead.

-Painting ceramic tiles in your kitchen will not only allow you to restore them to new but also to easily change the color you want – without getting them replaced.
+Painting over the existing ceramic tiles in your kitchen will allow you to restore them to new ones and easily change the color you want – without needing replacement or retiling.

-The thing you need to remember is that there are only a specific variety of tiles that can be painted, provided they are not subjected to water or too much wear.
+Before you plan to paint, remember that you can only paint ceramic tiles successfully if they are not subjected to water or too much wear.

-Care that the tile that is directly exposed to moisture, such as the floors of bathrooms, the surfaces in a shower, and kitchen countertops are not good places to paint.
+The tiles that are directly exposed to moisture, such as the floors of bathrooms, the surfaces near the shower, and kitchen countertops are not good places to paint.

-The moisture will cause the paint to bubble up and peel usually in a matter of a few weeks.
+The moisture will cause the paint to bubble up and peel away quickly, usually in a matter of a few weeks.

 However, other surfaces that are not directly exposed to moisture make good candidates for painting.